tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 Sentry Nodes are guardians of a validator node and provide the validator nodes with access to the rest of the network.
 Sentry nodes are well connected to other full nodes on the network.
 Sentry nodes may be dynamic, but should maintain persistent connections to some evolving random subset of each other.
 They should always expect to have direct incoming connections from the validator node and its backup(s).
 They do not report the validator node's address in the Peer Exchange Reactor (PEX) and they may be more strict about the quality of peers they keep.

-Sentry nodes belonging to validators that trust each other may wish to maintain persistent connections via Virtual Private Network (VPN) with one another, but only report each other sparingly in the PEX.
+Sentry nodes belonging to validators that trust each other may wish to maintain persistent connections via Virtual Private Network (VPN) with one another, but only report each other sparingly in the PEX.[[44]]

 ## Permissionless Byzantine Fault Tolerant Protocols